 During 1937, Sgt Geoffrey Brunner was flying the Gloster Gauntlet biplane fighter with 66 Sqn at RAF Duxford.
-He was introduced to Sir Philip Sassoon, who invited him to Lympe to become the regular pilot of his dH 90 Dragonfly.
+He was introduced to Sir Philip Sassoon, who invited him to Lympne to become the regular pilot of his dH 90 Dragonfly.
 During 1938, Brunner was posted to Martlesham Heath as a test pilot.

-Brunner collected G-AFFD from the Percival factory at Luton, flying to Trent Park to pick up fresh fruit, on to Hawkinge to pick up a passenger and then to Lympe.
+Brunner collected G-AFFD from the Percival factory at Luton, flying to Trent Park to pick up fresh fruit, on to Hawkinge to pick up a passenger and then to Lympne.
 During 1938, Brunner spent his leave and long weekends at FD’s pilot, including flying the aeroplane for the superb air-to-air pictures taken by Charles E Brown, copies of which are in our gallery.

 Plt Off Brunner joined 43 Sqn at RAF Tangmere on 10 June 1940.
 On 7 July, he was involved in the low-level chase of a Dornier 17.
 On 26 August, he claimed a Heinkel 111 as a ‘probable’ but was himself wounded in the ankle during the combat; in addition, his engine was damaged and inoperative.
 Brunner glided his Hurricane back to Tangmere, where he performed a ‘wheels up’ landing.